Cape Malay recipe for spicy kebaabs

 Spicy Kebaabs

-Not that these are kebabs, the Malay name for meatballs (which is what the Indians call have a look at, Mini Helmet Display Cases koftas), and not Middle Eastern kebabs, which are skewered and grilled or roasted.
+Not that these are kebabs, the Malay name for meatballs (which is what the Indians call also look at, 1/32 Scale Diecast koftas), and not Middle Eastern kebabs, which are skewered and grilled or roasted.

 Ingredients